RubberDuckDestroyer/hitarthasrani.com/content/blog/hello-world/index.md

 description: "An introduction to RDD and my blog."
 ---

-Welcome to RubberDuckDestroyer, a blog on being a (student) developer and taking a twist on [Rubbber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).
+Welcome to Hitarth Asrani's, blog on being a (student) developer and taking a twist on [Rubbber Duck Debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging).

-Before we kick off, here's rubberduck's motto :
+Before we kick off, here's my motto :

 > **Challenge yourself!**
+>
->- Rubberduck, 2019.
+>- Hitarth Asrani, 2019.

 Always remember this while reading the blogs.